 Games will be a big deal for the Daydream platform.
 Jamil Moledina, Google's strategic lead for games, said during the GamesBeat 2016 conference that the company is "aiming to populate our portfolio with games that transcend what came before."
 In other words, Google wants original titles and not current games remade into a VR experience.

 The standalone headsets are looking to pack a whole lot of technology into a single package, making it difficult to gauge how much Google and its partners are looking to charge.
-Google's mission is to make VR affordable for everyone, so going too high on the price might turn people onto more high-end options, like PlayStation VR.
+Google's mission is to make VR affordable for everyone, so it needs to be careful it doesn't overprice these standalone systems.

 At the same time, the standalone headsets can't be cheaper than Daydream View or Gear VR's cost of $99.
-These devices are just good headsets, relying on smartphones to bring the content and power the experience.
-A safe bet on the prices would see each standalone headset retail in between $150 to $200, depending on the materials and experience each individual manufacturer is aiming for.
+These are merely shells, relying on smartphones to bring the content and power the experience.
+Hopefully we won't have to wait too long to find out more.

 Shop for VR headsets on Amazon